Elsenham

 Elsenham is a village and civil parish in north-west Essex in eastern England.
-Its neighbouring towns include Bishop's Stortford, Saffron Walden and Stansted Mountfitchet.
+It lies 4 miles north-east of Bishop's Stortford, its post town, which is over the county boundary in Hertfordshire.
+It is 1.5 miles east of the large village of Stansted Mountfitchet and lies to the north of London Stansted Airport.
+At the 2021 census the parish had a population of 3,571 and the Elsenham built up area had a population of 3,501.

 History

 Elsenham is recorded in the Domesday Book of 1086 as Alsenham and Elsenham in the Hundred of Uttlesford.
 Part belonged to Robert Gernon and part to John, nephew of Waleran.

 The village is best known for Elsenham Jam, which was produced on the Elsenham estate of Sir Walter Gilbey, and marketed with the slogan, "the most expensive jam in the world".
 Elsenham Jam is no longer produced in Elsenham, the company having moved to Wales.

 In April 2008, Elsenham was short-listed by the Government as a potential site for a 5,000 homes 'eco-town' development.